GM recalling some workers 'soon' to prep coronavirus restart

 GM SCRAPS MAVEN CAR-SHARING SERVICE AFTER MORE THAN 4 YEARS

-A United Auto Workers source told FOX Business that the workers who may return soon "are not UAW members but salaried employees" and that UAW skilled trades workers would return only if they volunteer.
+A United Auto Workers source told FOX Business that the workers who may return soon "are not UAW members but salaried employees" and that UAW skilled trades workers would return only as paid volunteers.

 A GM alert to workers obtained by the Detroit Free Press says a "small group of people" may be called into work to support GM's "restart planning" as soon as next week, starting April 27.